tenerogiacomo/aasa-appevento/README.md

-# aasa-appevento
+# aasa-appevento and Android assetlinks
-AASA for Evento App